 Starting from scratch with alpine base

-We can start from scratch, using only alpine linux as base image, add jdk distribution and our app.
+We can start from the scratch, using only alpine linux as base image, add jdk distribution and our app.
 Let's see how this works in terms of size and numbers:

 ➜ jdk-9-docker git:(master) ✗ docker images REPOSITORY TAG IMAGE ID CREATED SIZE alpine 3.6 37eec16f1872 11 hours ago 3.97MB github-twitter-search 1.0.1-SNAPSHOT 844cae17273b 10 hours ago 10.1MB

 So, we have alpine as base, jdk/jre, and our application on the top.
 Let's assume we add JDK8 compressed archive, which is around 165MB.
 Inside container we would decompress it, so the size doubles and we end up with ~300MB of JDK8, 3.97MB of alpine docker container base, and 10MB of our actuall application.
 Things get even worse, if you are using any of the JEE application servers, which would typically add another ~400MB to the container size, but that's a different story all together.

 Using jdk/jre-alpine prebuilt containers

 As an alternative to starting from scratch, we could start off with one of the openjdk base images, slim or alpine flavour.
 Since alpine flavour is smaller in size, we will use that.

 Let's see how this would work, again in terms of size and numbers.
 If we do

 docker pull openjdk:8-jdk-alpine docker pull openjdk:8-jre-alpine